DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

   </ul>
   <li><strong>Consider only the las XX days of engagements</strong>: By default, the AI analyzes the last 100 deal activities (notes, calls, meetings, etc).
 You can refine this by setting a specific day limit, ensuring the AI focuses only on your most recent—and relevant—engagements for refilling and scoring.</li>
   <li><strong>Consider only these deal properties for scoring</strong>: By default, the AI analyzes several key deal properties, such as Close Date, Amount, and existing MEDDIC fields.
 To better align with your specific business workflow, you can customize which properties the AI evaluates.
 For example, if your "Close Date" is often a placeholder, excluding it will prevent skewed scoring or feedback.
 To customize your settings, check the box and select only the properties you wish to include.</li>
-    <li><strong>Custom scoring prompt (Pro+ only)</strong>: With the Pro+ add-on it is possible to customize the prompt that is it used for scoring.
-Tehre is a base prompt that is what it is used.
-It is recommended to follow that format.</li>
+    <li><strong>Custom scoring prompt (Pro+ only)</strong>: With the Pro+ add-on, you can customize the instructions used by the AI when scoring deals.
+The default prompt provides the recommended structure and scoring rules, so use it as a starting point and keep the same format when adapting it to your qualification process.</li>
 </ul>

 <p class="pt-6-m" id="selectLLM"><strong>9.1.4 AI LLM Model Provider:</strong></p>

 <ul>
   <li>
     This allows the user to select the Large Language Model (AI) provider used on the app, to pre-fill the forms and score the framework.
+This tile is shown only when <strong>Use AI for Refill and Score</strong> is enabled.
 The data will be shared with that provider, so please take into account their privacy policies, <a href="/privacy/#information-collected-but-not-stored-used-in-the-llm" >see more information here.</a>
   </li>
     <li>
       Every model comes with its own strengths in terms of capabilities, latency/speed, and intelligence.
 We encourage you to try different options and choose the one that best fits your needs for both quality and performance.
 If there’s a specific model you’d like us to add, please reach out to our <a href="mailto:support@meddiccscore.com">support team</a>.